 There is unanimous agreement among constitutional experts that it is the responsibility of individual states to define who is eligible to be married.
 But there is a serious disagreement between many social and religious conservatives who oppose same-sex marriage, and religious liberals, secularists and others who generally support marriage equality:

 - Many religious and social conservatives believe that any state constitutional amendments passed by the voters automatically become the law of the state.
 They appear to believe that the United States is a pure democracy, where the will of the voters is automatically binding, even if the voter's will conflicts with the civil liberties guaranteed by the federal Constitution.

 - The vast majority of constitutional experts, religious and social liberals, historians, lawyers, educators, etc. believe that the United States is a constitutional democracy and that whatever amendments to the state Constitution that are passed by the voters are only binding if they do not conflict with the requirements of the federal Constitution.
 In case of a conflict, the amendment is unconstitutional and void.
 A major function of the federal court system is to decide if and where such conflict exists.

 The founding fathers of the United States were concerned of the "tyranny of the majority."
-That is, if the U.S. were a pure democracy, then there were no limits to prevent the majority of voters from withholding basic human rights from disfavored minorities.
+That is, if the U.S. were a pure democracy, then there were no limits to prevent the majority of voters from withholding basic human rights from any disfavored minority.
 So, they composed a strong Constitution containing a Bill of Rights that put limitations to basic human rights beyond the reach of both the legislators and voters.
 The United States became a constitutional democracy where the 14th Amendment to the federal constitution guarantees equal protection and treatment for all of its citizens.

 "Kitchen et al v.